B4PT0R/streamlit_notebook/README.md

 ### Persistent Shell

-All cells execute in an embedded custom interactive shell object, stored in `st.session_state`, that maintains a single long-lived Python session.
+All cells execute in an embedded interactive shell (see [Pynteract](https://github.com/B4PT0R/pynteract) for more details), stored in `st.session_state`, that maintains a single long-lived Python session.
 Unlike regular Streamlit apps that restart from scratch on every rerun, imports, variables, and computed results will persist in the shell's namespace across UI interactions.

 **Example:**
 ```python